Who Am I as a Second Mom?

 - Declare Your Primary Identity

-Every morning, say aloud: “I am a beloved daughter of God, a wife of Christ, and a mother called to steward this family.”
+Write a list of your own "I am..." statements that you know from God's Word to be true.
+Every morning, say it aloud -- for example: “I am a beloved daughter of God, and a mother called to steward this family.”
 Speak it until it stops sounding foreign. - Anchor Your Day in Scripture

-Pick one verse that speaks to identity (e.g., Eph 1:4, 1 Pet 2:9).
-Write it on a whiteboard or phone wallpaper.
+Pick one verse that speaks to your identity (e.g., Eph 1:4, 1 Pet 2:9).
+Write it on a whiteboard or sticky note you'll see.
 When the family chaos spikes, glance at it and remember who you are before you react. - Set an “Identity‑Protection” Boundary

 This Could Be You…